autoSteve/acMqtt/README.md

 - MQTT, sensor, sa=Pool, pn=Pool Level, unit= mm, dec=0, scale=1000,

 ### Philips Hue
 For Philips Hue devices, bi-directional sync with CBus occurs.
+I run Home Assistant talking directly to the Hue hub, and also the Automation Controller via MQTT.
 Add the keyword 'HUE' to CBus objects, plus...
 - pn= Preferred name (used as the MQTT topic, which needs to match exactly the name of the Hue device.)

 Keyword examples: